surniaulula/wpsso-rrssb/readme.txt

 = 1.3.21-1 =

-(2016/08/01) When checking for empty arguments to remove for the Twitter buttons, match both the '&' and '&amp;' query delimiters.
+(2016/08/01) When checking for empty arguments to remove for the Twitter buttons, match both the '&' and '&amp;amp;' query delimiters.